RuneBlaze/belinda/docs/src/acknowledgements.md

 # Acknowledgements

-> **Belinda**: There is nothing more exciting than a room full of people [...]
+> **Belinda**: I miss walking into a room and not knowing… There’s a sort of energy.
+A dare.
+Do not take that for granted.
+There is nothing more exciting than a room full of people. [...]
 Look at me.
 Listen, people are all we've got.
 People are all we've got.

 Belinda was influenced by and has borrowed code from the following libraries